jklimmek/image-diffusion/README.md

 <br><br>

 ![KL-Samples](figures/stage2-3classes.png)<br>
 Figure 3.
 Second stage image generations of the KL model.
-Quality of the image depends on the cfg scale (numbers on the right).
+Quality of the image depends on the cfg scale (numbers on the left).

 <br>